Ask Our Ambassadors

-Livingskin users do not wear their prostheses when bathing, sleeping, or during activities that will be more strenuous on the silicone prosthesis.
-This includes activities such as guitar playing, sports, construction and auto maintenance.
+Livingskin users do not wear their prostheses when bathing, sleeping or during activities that will be more strenuous on the silicone prosthesis.
+This includes activities such as guitar playing, sports, construction and car maintenance.
 It is important to avoid oil-based products.
 Many hair and body products contain oils and should only be applied when not wearing the prosthesis.
 Refer to instructions for use for more detailed information.

 How long does a livingskin prosthesis last?

 The life expectancy of a Livingskin prosthesis depends on how it is used and maintained.
 With proper care and normal use, the average lifespan is 2 to 4 years.
 If a duplicate prosthesis is purchased at the same time, this can help to prolong the life of both pieces - alternating use can help manage the wear on a device.